Experience-Monks/eslint-plugin-jam3/docs/rules/forbid-methods.md

 ## Rule Details

-This rule aims to limit the use of the un-prefixed deprecated lifecycle methods
+By default, this rule aims to limit the use of React un-prefixed deprecated lifecycle methods including in `componentWillMount`,  `componentWillReceiveProps`, `componentWillUpdate`.
+Check out React Post at [here](https://reactjs.org/blog/2018/03/29/react-v-16-3.html#component-lifecycle-changes)

 Examples of **incorrect** code for this rule: